Ibrutinib is also known as Imbruvica®. It is used to treat some types of lymphoma and leukaemia.

 Ibrutinib (Imbruvica®) is used to treat:

-Ibrutinib may sometimes be used to treat other cancers.
-It is best to read this information with our general information about targeted therapies and the type of cancer you have.
+Ibrutinib is sometimes used to treat other cancers.
+It is best to read this information with our general information about the type of cancer you have.

 If a drug isn’t available on the NHS, there may be different ways you are still able to have it.
 Your cancer doctor can give you advice.

-Ibrutinib is given as capsules.
+You will be given ibrutinib as tablets.
 It may be given in combination with other targeted therapy drugs and chemotherapy.

 Before or on the day of treatment, a nurse or person trained to take blood (phlebotomist) will take a blood sample from you.
 This is to check that your blood cells are at a safe level for you to have treatment.